dougeby/IntuneDocs/InTuneDocs/GetStarted/get-started-with-a-paid-subscription-to-microsoft-intune-test.md

     - **Windows 10, [!INCLUDE[winblue_winrt_2](../includes/winblue_winrt_2_md.md)], [!INCLUDE[win8RT_client_1](../includes/win8RT_client_1_md.md)], or [!INCLUDE[winblue_client_2](../includes/winblue_client_2_md.md)] devices**

         There are no certificate requirements for enrolling Windows RT and Windows devices.
-See [Install the Windows PC client with Microsoft Intune](install-the-windows-pc-client-with-microsoft-intune.md).
+See [Install the Windows PC client with Microsoft Intune](/Intune/deployuse/install-the-windows-pc-client-with-microsoft-intune.html). <!--lindavr: changed link from install-the-windows-pc-client-with-microsoft-intune.md, which was generatign a 404, to the absolute-->

     - **iOS or Mac OS X**

-        Get an Apple Push Notification service certificate.|Request an Apple Push Notification service certificate from Apple, as described in [Set up iOS and Mac management with Microsoft Intune](set-up-ios-and-mac-management-with-microsoft-intune.md).
+        Request an Apple Push Notification service certificate from Apple, as described in [Set up iOS and Mac management with Microsoft Intune](set-up-ios-and-mac-management-with-microsoft-intune.md).

 ## Next steps
 Ready to get started?